Who is I’m a Celebrity contestant Frankie Bridge?

 The 32-year-old singer-songwriter, born Francesca Sandford, is best known for being a member of all-female pop group The Saturdays.

-She first gained notoriety after appearing on the CBBC reality series S Club Search, which won her a role as part of the band S Club Juniors (later S Club 8).
+She first became famous after appearing on the CBBC reality series S Club Search, which won her a role as part of the band S Club Juniors (later S Club 8).

 In 2007, Bridge joined The Saturdays, releasing five top 10 albums with the group, alongside fellow bandmates Rochelle Wiseman, Una Healy, Mollie King and Vanessa White.